Please read the information provided before filling out the application forms provided at the BOTTOM of this page.

 The vets in this clinic specialize in exotics only – as there are NO cats/dogs in this clinic, you can take your exotic pet there without worrying about them being unduly stressed out with the presence of barking dogs and/or cats!

-All foster and adoptive applications must be filled out by an adult 18+.
+All foster,adoptive and volunteer applications must be filled out by an adult 18+.